To request a timestamp, call:

 If an implementation is unable to detect completion and latch the timer at any specific stage of the pipeline, it may instead do so at any logically later stage.

 vkCmdCopyQueryPoolResults can then be called to copy the timestamp value from the query pool into buffer memory, with ordering and synchronization behavior equivalent to how other queries operate.
 Timestamp values can also be retrieved from the query pool using vkGetQueryPoolResults.
-As with other queries, the query must be reset using vkCmdResetQueryPool before requesting the timestamp value be written to it.
+As with other queries, the query must be reset using vkCmdResetQueryPool or vkResetQueryPoolEXT before requesting the timestamp value be written to it.

 vkCmdWriteTimestamp can be called inside or outside of a render